k0mp1ex/where-are-you/README.md

 - [wSkeever](https://www.nexusmods.com/skyrimspecialedition/users/7064860) for the nice way to track NPCs in [Quick Mass Follower Commands Hotkey](https://www.nexusmods.com/skyrimspecialedition/mods/51362)
 - [mrowrpurr](https://www.nexusmods.com/skyrimspecialedition/users/121646123) for the fantastic [Skyrim Scripting YouTube channel](https://www.youtube.com/c/SkyrimScripting)
 - [Animonculory team](https://github.com/The-Animonculory/ADT#the-animonculory-team) for creating the Wabbajack modlist [ADT](https://github.com/The-Animonculory/ADT), used in all my tests.
-- [cacophony](https://www.nexusmods.com/skyrimspecialedition/users/1040660) for creating the Wabbajack modlist [Licentia](https://www.nexusmods.com/skyrimspecialedition/mods/68983)
+- [cacophony](https://www.nexusmods.com/skyrimspecialedition/users/1040660) for creating the Wabbajack modlist [Licentia](https://www.nexusmods.com/skyrimspecialedition/mods/68983), used in all my screenshots.
 - [coldsun1187](https://www.nexusmods.com/skyrimspecialedition/users/9762372) and [VNDKTR](https://www.nexusmods.com/skyrimspecialedition/users/37717855) for the amazing followers in the screenshots.

 This is my first mod, so 🐻 with me.